voolga/agentql-test-examples/examples/js-examples/collect-youtube-comments/README.md

 ---
-title: Close a cookie dialog
+title: Interact with YouTube and extract video information
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Interact with YouTube website and extract video information using AgentQL.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: interacting with YouTube website and extracting video information using AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This is an example of interacting with YouTube website and extracting video information using AgentQL.

 ## Run the script